reportportal/docs/src/md/src/DevGuides/back-end-contribution.md

 (Optional) change `context-path` value from `/` to `/api` if you are planning to deploy Service UI locally (will be described later)

 ### Service Jobs
-To start up Service Jobs you should make changes in the `application.yaml` file:
+To start up Service Jobs you should fill marked values in the `application.yaml` file:

 ![](/src/Images/devguide/backend/auth_db_config.png)
 ![](/src/Images/devguide/backend/auth_binary_config.png)